AI anxiety is not about the technology - it is about losing control

 Key takeaways

-• **Involvement beats communication** - When employees help select and customize AI tools rather than just receive updates about them, anxiety drops dramatically
+- Involvement beats reassurance every time - When employees help select and customize AI tools rather than just receive updates, anxiety drops and 62% feel leaders finally understand the emotional impact

 I was looking at EY’s research on AI anxiety when something jumped out at me.
 71% of employees are worried about AI.
-But here is the thing that everyone misses: they are not afraid of the algorithms.
+But most people miss this: they are not afraid of the algorithms.

 They are afraid of having no say in how those algorithms change their work.